-という is a phrase which is even difficult for natives to have a true grasp of.
+という is a phrase even natives have difficulties with.
 At times may seem as if it is just a filler word, but when we study its use which all natives agree on to be correct, we do find details on how to use it most effectively.

 I'm occasionally told that I resemble Seth-sensei.